What is World Prematurity Day?

 WaterWipes: So gentle they can be used on premature babies

 WaterWipes have been specifically developed to be as mild and pure as cotton wool and water.
-They provide safe cleansing for the most delicate newborn skin and can be used on babies from birth.
+They provide gentle cleansing for the most delicate newborn skin and can be used on babies from birth.
 In fact, they are so gentle they can even be used on premature babies.
-WaterWipes biodegradable, vegan, baby wet wipes are made with just two ingredients : 99.9% purified water and a drop of fruit extract, which makes them the world’s purest baby wipes.
-WaterWipes have been recommended by midwives and healthcare professionals worldwide and are the preferred wipe for many neonatal intensive care units throughout Ireland, the UK, the US, Australia and New Zealand.
+WaterWipes plastic free, vegan and cruelty free baby wipes are made with just two ingredients : 99.9% water and a drop of fruit extract.
+WaterWipes are the preferred wipe for many neonatal intensive care units throughout Ireland, UK, USA, Australia and New Zealand.

 Our work with Bliss